Do Churches Pay Property Tax

 This is especially true in cases where churches provide various social services such as feeding the homeless or running shelters for those in need.

 Another perspective on tax exemptions for churches is based on the principle of separation of church and state.
-This idea, which originated in the United States, states that the government should not interfere with religious matters.

 As such, exempting churches from paying taxes is seen as a way to maintain this principle and ensure that government and religion remain separate entities.